hnordquist/INCC6/readme.txt

 KNOWN ISSUES:

 Many dialogs and features from INCC 5.* are not fully implemented e.g.
-   Reanalysis, Holdup acquire, Glovebox entry, the Measurement, Verification and Holdup Summary reports, the Plot features, Deming integration, Composite Isotopics definition (import is available), Collar item data entry, acquire and Poison Rod details, integrated help.
+   Reanalysis, Holdup acquire, Glovebox entry, the Measurement, Verification and Holdup Summary reports, the Plot features, Deming integration, Collar item data entry, Collar acquire and Poison Rod details, integrated help.

 MCA-527 list mode file processing is implemented, but live data collection support is not.